Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Non-equilibrium spin-wave dynamics

-where $k$ is an integer multiple of $2\pi/N$, $N$ being the system size.
-We leave out the term with $k=0$, given by $ J (\sum_i \sigma^x_i)^2/N$, which does not create fluctuations and just modifies the mean-field component (Eq. \eqref{hamiltonian}) of the Hamiltonian.
-Equation \eqref{pert} give us the easiest perturbation that breaks the permutation symmetry in eq.\eqref{hamiltonian} ; nevertheless, as we shall discuss later, all our results are expected to be independent of the range of interaction and of the dimensionality of the lattice.
-In the following, we provide a concise summary of the essential steps required for the implementation of NEQSWT, reserving a more comprehensive derivation and technical details for Appendix\,\ref{APP_review_spin_waves}.\\
+$\hat{H}$ depends on the zero-momentum mode components $\Tilde{\sigma}_0^\alpha$, related to the magnetization through $\mathcal{S}^\alpha(t)=\braket{\Tilde{\sigma}_0^\alpha}/N$, solely via $\hat{H}_0$.
+On the other hand, the perturbation $\hat{U}$ from Eq.~\eqref{eq:pert} comprises only $k\neq 0$ contributions, which are the ones expected to induce dynamical fluctuations in the magnetization.
+The expression in Eq.~\eqref{eq:pert} is then the simplest perturbation that breaks the permutation symmetry in Eq.~\eqref{eq:pspin_mf_hamiltonian}.
+Nevertheless, as we shall discuss later, our findings are expected to be independent of the range of interaction and of the dimensionality of the lattice.
+Hereafter, we outline the technical steps needed for implementing the non-equilibrium spin-wave theory (NEQSWT), for the Hamiltonian presented in Eq.~\eqref{eq:full_hamiltonian}.\\

-The fundamental hypothesis underlying NEQSWT is that, at least as long as $J$ is sufficiently small, the net effect of the term from eq. \eqref{pert} is to give rise to small spin-wave excitations on top of the collective classical spin $\vec{S}(t)$.
-In particular, when the magnetization length is close to its maximal value, $|\vec{S}(t)|\simeq 1$, the dynamics of $\vec{S}(t)$ can still be effectively described in terms of trajectories close to the Bloch sphere, perturbed by fluctuations induced by the finite $k$ degrees of freedom.
-Thus, we implement NEQSWT by first rewriting the spin operators in Eq.,\eqref{hamiltonian} in a time-dependent, rotating reference frame $\mathcal{R}=\big(\mathbf{X}(t),\mathbf{Y}(t),\mathbf{Z}(t) \big)$, by applying the rotation $V\big(\theta(t),\phi(t)\big)=\exp\left(-i\phi(t) \sum_i \sigma_i^z/2\right)\exp\left(-i\theta(t) \sum_i \sigma_i^y/2\right)$, where the spherical angles $\theta(t)$ and $\phi(t)$ are fixed such that the magnetization $\vec{S}(t)$ is aligned with the Z-axis in the new frame, for any $t>0$.
-Then, assuming that the fluctuations transverse to $\mathbf{Z}(t)$ are small, we expand the spin variables in the new frame $\mathcal{R}$ using the Holstein–Primakoff (HP) transformation \cite{auerbach2012interacting}:
+The fundamental hypothesis underlying NEQSWT is that, at least as long as $J$ is sufficiently small, the net effect of the term from Eq.~\eqref{eq:pert} is to give rise to small spin-wave excitations on top of the classical magnetization $\vec{\mathcal{S}}(t)$.
+In particular, the magnetization length is still close to its maximal value, $|\vec{\mathcal{S}}(t)|\simeq 1$, when the short-range fluctuations are sufficiently small.
+This allows the dynamics to be still effectively described by trajectories near the Bloch sphere, perturbed by fluctuations induced by the finite $k$ degrees of freedom.
+The NEQSWT is then implemented by studying the dynamics in a time-dependent, rotating reference frame $\mathcal{R}$, identified by the time-dependent Cartesian vector basis $\{\mathbf{X}(t),\mathbf{Y}(t),\mathbf{Z}(t)\}$.
+The frame $\mathcal{R}$ is constructed such that the magnetization is aligned with the $\mathbf{Z}$-axis at any time $t$.
+The base vectors of $\mathcal{R}$ can be identified by their components in the original frame $\{\mathbf{x},\mathbf{y},\mathbf{z}\}$, given by: